uafgeotools/mtuq/docs/user_guide/gallery_mt.rst

 """""""""""""""""""

 If a data variance estimate `var` is available, then misfit values can be converted to likelihood values.
-In the following approach, a two-dimensional maximum likelihood surface is obtained by maximimizing over orientiation and magnitude parameters at each source type:
+In the following approach, a two-dimensional maximum likelihood surface is obtained by maximimizing over orientiation and magnitude parameters:

 .. code::